dnlwrthstr/Qdrant-Further-Steps/README.md

 ## Environment Setup

-Create a `.env` file in your home directory with the following variables:
+Create a `.env` file in the project root directory with the following variables:
 ```
 OPENAI_API_KEY=your_openai_api_key
 HF_API_KEY=your_huggingface_api_key